-Proposed Maximum

-Title of Each Class of Securities to be Registered Aggregate Offering Price(1) Amount of Registration Fee(2)

-Common Stock, par value \$0.001 per share
+Proposed Title of Each Class of Maximum Aggregate Amount of Securities to be Registered Offering Price(1) Registration Fee(2)(3) Common Stock, par value \$0.001 per share \$86,250,000 \$11,109

-- Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(o) under the Securities Act.
-Includes the offering price of shares that the underwriters have the option to purchase to cover over-allotments, if any. - Calculated pursuant to Rule 457(o) under the Securities Act based on an estimate of the proposed maximum aggregate offering price.
+- (1) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(o) under the Securities Act.
+Includes the offering price of shares that the underwriters have the option to purchase to cover over-allotments, if any. - (2) Calculated pursuant to Rule 457(o) under the Securities Act based on an estimate of the proposed maximum aggregate offering price.